Balts: Proto-history

+The period from the 5th century to the 9th century, called the Middle Iron Age saw two major events for the Balts.
+The Slavic migrations began encroaching on the Balts eastern territory starting around 400 AD and Swedish Expansion into the western coasts of Baltic territory starting around 650 AD.
+These events put pressure on some tribes but overall the Balts continued to develop as a people.
+Among the Baltic tribes the Prussians and Curonians continued to play leading roles.
+When the Goths had left the lower Vistula area, Prussians took it over, firmly established their territory where they remained there until the invasion of the Teutonic Order in the thirteenth century.
+Sudovians and Lithuanians continued in their preexisting lands.
+With their ornaments and pottery dating from the 2nd to the 10th century are found in present northern Poland as far south as the lower Bug, and the upper Pripet swamps.
+By the sixth to seventh centuries the Latgalians had expanded into northern Latvia, which previously had been occupied by the western Finno-Ugric tribes.
+The fall of the Roman Empire saw disruptions to southern trade, including the Amber Road closing for a century until the rule of Theodoric, but they did continue.
+With letters from Theodoric the great showing the Ostrogoths had good relations with the Prussians.

 Over time the Balts became differentiated into West and East Balts.
 In the fifth century AD parts of the eastern Baltic coast began to be settled by the ancestors of the Western Balts: Brus/Prūsa ("Old Prussians"), Sudovians/Jotvingians, Scalvians, Nadruvians, and Curonians.
 The East Balts, including the hypothesised Dniepr Balts, were living in modern-day Belarus, Ukraine and Russia.

-Germanic peoples lived to the west of the Baltic homelands; by the first century AD, the Goths had stabilized their kingdom from the mouth of the Vistula, south to Dacia.
-As Roman domination collapsed in the first half of the first millennium CE in Northern and Eastern Europe, large migrations of the Balts occurred — first, the Galindae or Galindians towards the east, and later, East Balts towards the west.
-In the eighth century, Slavic tribes from the Volga regions appeared.
-By the 13th and 14th centuries, they reached the general area that the present-day Balts and Belarusians inhabit.
-Many other Eastern and Southern Balts either assimilated with other Balts, or Slavs in the fourth–seventh centuries and were gradually slavicized.

 Middle Ages

 Baltic tribes before the coming of the Teutonic Order (c.
 1200 AD).
 The East Balts are shown in brown hues while the West Balts are shown in green.
 The boundaries are approximate.
 Baltic territory was extensive inland.

 In the 12th and 13th centuries, internal struggles and invasions by Ruthenians and Poles, and later the expansion of the Teutonic Order, resulted in an almost complete annihilation of the Galindians, Curonians, and Yotvingians.
 Gradually, Old Prussians became Germanized or Lithuanized between the 15th and 17th centuries, especially after the Reformation in Prussia.
 The cultures of the Lithuanians and Latgalians/Latvians survived and became the ancestors of the populations of the modern-day countries of Latvia and Lithuania.

-Old Prussian was closely related to the other extinct Western Baltic languages, Curonian, Galindian and Sudovian.
-It is more distantly related to the surviving Eastern Baltic languages, Lithuanian and Latvian.
-Compare the Prussian word seme (zemē), Latvian zeme, the Lithuanian žemė (land in English).
+By the 13th and 14th centuries, they reached the general area that the present-day Balts and Belarusians inhabit.
+Many other Eastern and Southern Balts either assimilated with other Balts, or Slavs in the fourth–seventh centuries and were gradually slavicized.